 - Developing strategy

-But, as Newport also shares – it’s not easy to make time for deep work in the modern workplace.
+While deep concentration is the ultimate state of productivity you aim to achieve, it’s not easy to make time for it in the modern workplace.

-In fact, it takes about 15-20 minutes to reach a productive deep work flow state, and every time you’re distracted from the task at hand, that clock resets thanks to context switching.
-And since the average independent worker is interrupted a whopping 31.6 times/day, that means they’re getting pulled out of their task work every 15 minutes, making it basically impossible to reach a productive flow state.
+In fact, it takes about 15-20 minutes to reach a productive flow state of deep work, but every time you’re distracted, that clock resets thanks to context switching.
+And since the average employee is interrupted a whopping 31.6 times/day, that means they’re getting pulled out of their task work every 15 minutes, making it impossibly difficult to attain a productive flow state.

-- Improve performance by getting more accomplished in less time
+- Improve performance: Get more accomplished in less time.

-- Create new value by maximizing innovation and creativity
+- Create new value: Maximize your innovation and creativity.

-- Boost brain function by strengthening neural pathways
+- Boost brain function.
+Strengthen your neural pathways so they fire faster.

-- Increase job & life satisfaction through self-improvement
+- Increase job & life satisfaction: Gain gratifying fulfillment through success.

-- Master your skill set through dedicated practice of your craft
+- Master your skill set: Improve your strengths through dedicated practice of your craft.

 What is shallow work?

-Where deep work is focused activity at your maximum cognitive function, shallow work is logistical and administrative tasks and duties that can be done while distracted, that aren’t usually creating new value, and are easily replicated.
+Shallow work is the ‘busywork’ undercurrent of our lives.
+While deep work is focusing at your maximum cognitive function, shallow work tasks are your logistical and administrative duties that can be done while distracted, easily replicated, and usually creating new value.
+Here are some examples of shallow work:

 - Email and chat communication (eg. Slack/Teams)